 Like to improve your family relationships?

 Interested in support to become a better parent?

 Would you like support to prepare for release?

-We have family support workers in HMP Holme House, HMP&YOI Kirklevington Grange, HMYOI Deerbolt, HMP Durham, HMP Northumberland and HMP&YOI Low Newton, where we also have a family engagement worker (FEW), through out PFSA partnership.
+We have family support workers in HMP Holme House, HMP&YOI Kirklevington Grange, HMP & YOI Deerbolt, HMP Durham, HMP Northumberland, HMP Frankland and HMP&YOI Low Newton, where we also have a family engagement coordinator, through out PFSA partnership.
 They can be contacted by ringing the visitors' centres at these prisons.

 Our family support service managers are working to facilitate a joined-up, multi-agency approach to working with the children and families of prisoners, and provide links between services from a wide range of agencies, including Integrated Offender Management services, Children's Centres, the voluntary sector, and prison-based family support.
 Find out more about their work with agencies across the north east here.